Gallillio/GPTube/README.md

    REACT_APP_SPEECH_REGION=your_azure_speech_region
    ```

-   **Note**: The `.env` file is kept public on purpose for easier use, but all keys and endpoints have been deleted.
-If you try to use it without adding your own keys, it will not work.

 4. For the **Master branch**, you will need to input your own OpenAI API key and Azure endpoint for the app to work.

 5. Alternatively, you can switch to the **Use-Gemini** branch for free use by utilizing your own Gemini API.
 Gemini is free to use, but please note that this branch is more buggy as it was created on 22/3/2025 after the project was considered complete.
 I only did it for anyone who wants to try it for free and did not want to spend too much time on it.
 I will integrate it properly in the future if I have the time.